 30-35 degree heat

-Yoga Nidra or ‘sleep of the yogis’, is a guided meditation practice.
+Yoga Nidra or ‘sleep of the Yogis’, is a guided meditation practise.

 When we dwell in the pleasures of our senses, attractions to further pleasures arise.
 From attraction comes attachment, the desire for possession that leads to passion and burns into anger.

 Passion and anger cloud judgement and lead to confusion, the inability to learn from past mistakes and the failure to choose between what is wise and what is unwise.

 But when we move into the world of the senses in harmony, free from attachment to attraction or aversion, we rest in the wisdom heart of our True Nature, the true equanimity of Being, in which all suffering and sorrow cease.